 - Place the tray or pots in a shaded area with indirect sunlight.

-- Keep the soil consistently moist but not waterlogged.
+- Keep the soil moist but not waterlogged.

-Alternatively, you can propagate your swamp cypress bonsai tree through cuttings:
+Alternatively, propagate through cuttings:

-- Remove the lower leaves, leaving only a few at the top.
+- Remove the lower leaves, leaving a few at the top.

-- Dip the cut end in a rooting hormone powder to encourage root development.
+- Dip the cut end in rooting hormone powder.

 - Prepare a rooting medium of well-draining soil or a mix of perlite and peat moss.